leapfrogtechnology/android-guidelines/README.md

 Class names are written in UpperCamelCase.

-For classes that extend an Android component, the name of the class should end with the name of the component; for example: SignInActivity, SignInFragment, ImageUploaderService, ChangePasswordDialog.
+For classes that extend an Android component, the name of the class should end with the name of the component; for example: `SignInActivity`, `SignInFragment`, `ImageUploaderService`, `ChangePasswordDialog`.
 #### 1.3.2 Resource files
 Resources file names are written in __lowercase_underscore__.